 While your dog would need to eat quite a big amount of gum to run that risk, some dog owners insist on getting their dog checked up on by their vet if they even suspect their animal has eaten anything with xylitol in – it can be just that nasty.

 But of course, sugar doesn’t offer much better.
 Gum gets easily stuck in dogs’ teeth, which only compounds the issue of tooth decay that sugar brings with it.

 While gum might freshen the breath, it doesn’t do anything for oral hygiene in dogs whatsoever, and instead can actively work against it.

-Sugar also is bad for dogs inasmuch as they don’t handle it well during digestion when compared to human beings.
+Sugar also is bad for dogs since they don’t handle it well during digestion when compared to human beings.

-Weight gain in canines is largely recognised as on the rise nowadays, and much of that is because owners who give their dogs food designed for human consumption don’t always realise how much sugar is in everything – and how easily it makes dogs overweight.
+Weight gain in canines is largely recognized as on the rise nowadays, and much of that is because owners who give their dogs food designed for human consumption don’t always realize how much sugar is in everything – and how easily it makes dogs overweight.
 Even gum carries this risk.

-Of course, the choking hazards and other internal obstructions, both of airways and digestive tracts, are another problem with dogs eating gum that has to be recognised.
+Of course, the choking hazards and other internal obstructions, both of airways and digestive tracts, are another problem with dogs eating gum that has to be recognized.

 What happens when your dog eats gum

 Gum is one of the leading things dogs cannot eat that leads them to vet visits, and thousands of otherwise happy and healthy dogs get rushed to their vets after eating gum for the kinds of reasons we have been discussing.